nbeversl/urtext_docs/README.md

-# About This Documentation

-This is a documentation of Urtext, written in Urtext.
-If you're reading it as a `README.MD` (on Github, etc.), it was compiled from the text files in this repository.
-Clone or download the respository to use it as both a reference and an example project.

-This documentation is in active development.
-It may be incomplete or behind features and functionality of Urtext.
-Edits and revisions are encouraged in the form of issues and pull requests (https://github.com/nbeversl/urtext-docs/pulls, https://github.com/nbeversl/urtext-docs/issues).

-Many of the examples rely on syntax, formatting, and highlighting, which is stripped out in export to Markdown.
-Where necessary these are replaced with linked screenshots as necessary (see [Linking to Files and Other Resources](#linking-to-files-and-other-resources) and [Exporting](#exporting))

-Inside an Urtext implementation, such as the Sublime Text with the Urtext package, you can navigate the project directly.
-Most of the key commands utilize Control-Shift as the modifier.
-- Control-Shift-/ to follow any link
-- Control-Shift-h at any time to return to this "home" node.

 # About Urtext

 ## Description

 Urtext is a syntax and interpreter for plaintext.
 Urtext's basic unit is a "node", which is a range or set of ranges of text within a file.
-A folder of nodes is called a "project".
-The Urtext interpreter is aware of all the nodes in a project at once, so that nodes can reference, modify, and organize one another, across hundreds or thousands of files.
-The [Basic Syntax](#basic-syntax) permits embedding of structural and instructional code into the text itself.
+A folder of nodes is a "project".
+The Urtext interpreter is aware of all the nodes in a project at once, so nodes can reference, modify, and organize one another, across hundreds or thousands of files.
+The [Basic Syntax](#basic-syntax) permits instructions embedded into the text itself.

 The present interpreter for Urtext is in Python and can be used wherever Python 3.3 or later runs.
 Equivalent or variant interpreters could be created in any language or editing environment.